-I always get excited when the Sutton beer festival comes as Sutton doesn’t really have a decent pub, with The Cheques being visually stunning from the outside but otherwise a very bleak and dated pub with a poor selection of beer, and a couple of social clubs.
+I always get excited when the Sutton beer festival comes, as Sutton doesn’t really have a decent pub, with a couple of social clubs and The Cheques, which is visually stunning from the outside but otherwise a very bleak and dated pub with a poor selection of beer.

 A couple of IPA’s I enjoyed at the Sutton beer festival.

 • Moonshine Brewery did a lovely NEIPA at 4.9%.

 • Nene Valley did the real star of the show however, with an IPA called the Big Bang Theory at 5.3%.